iq-motion-control/iq-module-communication-doc/docs/manual/manual_stock_led.rst

 .. image:: ../_static/manual_images/leds/strobing_pattern_example.png

 In this case, your pattern is defined by the bitmask (in hex) 0xCCCCCCCC, a value of 3435973836.
+In binary this is 11001100110011001100110011001100.
 Suppose the strobe period is configured to 16 seconds, making each segment 0.5 seconds.
 Therefore, with this pattern, the light will turn on and off every second.
 In this example, we will use the white LED, **but the same applies identically to the RGB LED**